s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

         - **assets:** This folder can include static files like images, fonts, etc.
         - **styles:** Global styles for the application.

-2. **angular.json:** This file contains configuration settings for the Angular project, including build and development server options.
+2. **angular.json:** Primary configuration file.
+This file contains configuration settings for the Angular project, including build and development server options.

 3. **tsconfig.json:** TypeScript configuration file.
 It specifies compiler options and other settings for TypeScript.